-The school is licensed for eighteen children between the ages of two and first grade entry.
-We have a morning preschool of eighteen children approximately 2.6 through 3.11 and an afternoon prekindergarten for 4- and 5-year-olds (some of whom also attend the morning program for extended care).
+We have a morning preschool of eighteen children approximately 2.6 through 3.11 and an afternoon prekindergarten for 4- and 5-year-olds.
+Around five four-year-olds whose families need extended care can attend mornings.
+By the same token, approximately five two- and three-year-olds can attend afternoons for full days.
+We do, however, enroll the two- and three-year-olds with the fours and fives on a case-by-case basis.
 Our teacher-to-child ratio is one-to-six in the mornings and afternoons.
 We take care to make our groups as gender- and age-balanced and diverse as possible.

 We suggest that parents bring their children to school as close to 8:30am as possible so that friends, places, and activities are immediately available to them.
 However, sometimes it may be more important that children spend extra time with parents in the morning.
 We will help you determine what is best for your child.